LaPlataDev/software-evangelism-wat/README.md

 This is a fork of reveal.js with the Contenful presentation color scheme, fonts, and any other goodies that might be useful for Contentful presentations.

+The changes reside on the branch `contentful` and master should be used only to pull and keep in sync upstream changes.

 ## Install and run

 Ignore the usual installation process for reveal.js and just do: